visagan/GoPlayPro/gpp-api-web/README.md

 $ bower install
 ```

-Once the front end dependencies are loaded, you can create/modify application-default.properties to add your oracle datasource values and run:
+Once the front end dependencies are loaded, you can create/modify application.properties to add your mysql datasource values and run:
 ```
 $ ./gradlew bootRun
 ```